Apple, Google, Microsoft announce plans to drop passwords - NewsBreak

 “Fundamentally, what we’re doing is letting you use your everyday device — the same thing that you do multiple times a day — to unlock your device now to log in, in a way that is just leaps and bounds more secure than anything that you’re doing today,” said Megan Shamas, a spokesperson for FIDO, the authentication company leading the charge.

 Together, Apple, Google and Microsoft plan to follow a standard created by the FIDO Alliance and the World Wide Web Consortium.
 That means that websites and apps could offer an “end-to-end passwordless option,” according to a news release.
-Users would sign in with the same method they use multiple times each day to unlock their devices, such as a simple verification of their fingerprint or face, or a device PIN.Should you ever answer a spam call?
+Users would sign in with the same method they use multiple times each day to unlock their devices, such as a simple verification of their fingerprint or face, or a device PIN.Leaked SCOTUS draft leads to data privacy question

 Without passwords, users would no longer need to store their personal information on a distant server.
 Rather, their private data would be secured on their device.
 The approach protects against phishing and makes the sign-in process overall more secure, according to the release.